-What you need to know about placing your baby for adoption in California
+What you need to know about placing a baby for adoption in California

-If you are considering placing your child for adoption, understanding how the adoption process works as well as knowing your rights may relieve some of your worry.
-Here are a few things to know when considering adoption for your child in California.
+If you are considering placing your baby for adoption, understanding how the adoption process works as well as knowing your rights may relieve some of your worry.
+Here are a few things to know when thinking about adoption for your baby in California:

-Who must consent to an adoption in California?
+Who Must Consent to an Adoption in the California?

 Consent for adoption in California is required by the following:

 - The parent having custody if the other parent:

 - Fails to communicate with and support the child

 - Fails to respond to notice of adoption